emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 **Increase your site traffic with E-MAILiT's social life-cycle engagement and industry leading sharing tools, analytics, and media solutions**.

-Install the E-MAILiT WordPress Plugin and get more traffic back to your site.
+Install the E-MAILiT WordPress Plugin and get more traffic back to your site or blog.

 Choose from to 60 social channels, including Facebook, Twitter, LinkedIn, and Pinterest.